 The patient-physician relationship works best when both parties work together as a team.
 This requires communication, developing a plan and then executing the plan.
-It’s important that you play an active role in your health – I value your input.
+I value your input.

 Prevention is key to good health and it’s rarely too late to take action.
 We achieve prevention by getting to know you, your past medical and family history.
 We spend the time to understand your personal goals and needs.
 We address lifestyle changes, educate you on the most likely threats to your wellbeing and offer appropriate preventive screening tests.